Darwin in Baldwin Park

 Monocotyledons versus Dicotyledons

 Biologists classify, and this classification is used to show ancestral relationships.
 For example, an early split in the angiosperms formed two groups, the monocots and the eudicots.
 Most grade school children plant a seed in science class and draw pictures of the germinating plant over several days.
 The monocots have one seed leaf, whereas the dicots have two; a distinction usually drawn well by the young botanists.
 The grasses in the park, including the lawn, are monocots, as are the lilies.
 Two thirds of angiosperms are eudicots; accordingly, the trees and most of the plants in the landscaped beds are eudicots.
-We interact with monocots every day: wheat, corn, and rice are monocots.
+Monocots are important to humans; we interact with monocots every day.
+Our food grains like wheat, corn, and rice are monocots.